oracle-devrel/devo.tutorials/deploying-monitoring-redis-oke.md

 ## Installing the Prometheus Operator and Redis cluster using the Terraform helm provider

-Earlier in this tutorial, you learned how to manually install the Prometheus Operator and Redis Cluster through the cli, but it's not the only option available to you.
+Earlier in this tutorial, you learned how to manually install the Prometheus Operator and Redis Cluster through the cli, but this isn't the only option available to you.
 You can also achieve the same results using the Terraform helm provider, but there are a few important things to keep in mind while doing so.

 As you're enabling monitoring on Redis, you'll now need to ensure that the relevant custom resource definitions (CRDs) are created.
 Previously, the manual steps you performed made certain that the CRDs were created and in the proper order.
 However, when you use Terraform to do the provisioning, you'll need to explicitly set the order as follows:

 ```console